vybeauregard/Yii2BookErrata/README.md

 ## Chapter 1

 No code is written in the chapter, as it covers configuring your dev environment.
+If you prefer, you can [download the code bundle](Chapter-3.md#page-74) included with the book and deploy the vagrant virtual machine, which has everything pre-configured.

 ## [Chapter 2](Chapter-2.md)
 This chapter is critical, as it is the basis for the rest of the exercises in the book.